stuartstaniford/permaplan/docs/open-tree-description-language.md

 The branchAngle is the angle at which a new branch initially heads away from the axis of the trunk or branch it is starting from.
 It is expressed in degrees.

+### branchSpiralAngle (mandatory, heritable)

+Syntax: `"branchSpiralAngle":  <angleDegrees>,`

+The branchSpiralAngle is the angle around the tree at which one set of branches will be offset from the last set of branches.
+It is expressed in degrees.

 ### initSapThickness (mandatory, heritable)

 Syntax: `"initSapThickness":  <iST>,`